osmosis-labs/osmosis/tests/e2e/initialization/README.md

 ## Structure

-Each folder in `tests/e2e/initialization` corresponds to a standolone script.
+Each folder in `tests/e2e/initialization` corresponds to a standalone script.
 At the time of this writing, we have the following scripts/folders:
     - `chain` - for initializing a full chain
     - `node` - for initializing a single node